VakhoKontridze/VCore/Documentations/SwiftUI VIPER Architecture.md

 Responsibilities of the `Interactor` include:

-- Calling `Gateway`'s for fetch request.
-That's why an `Interactive` has a combined protocol body of all the `Gateway`'s it has access to.
+- Calling `Gateway`s for fetch request.
+That's why an `Interactive` has a combined protocol body of all the `Gateway`s it has access to.

 Responsibilities of the `Interactor` do not include:

-- Performing fetch requests on its own independent of `Gateway`'s.
+- Performing fetch requests on its own independent of `Gateway`s.

 #### Interactive